Arbitration and Mediation Office of Lee Hornberger

 He is included in The Best Lawyers of America 2018 for his work in arbitration and on the 2016 and 2017 Michigan Super Lawyers lists for alternative dispute resolution.
 He received Conflict Resolution Services' "Pinnacle Award" and Community Mediation Services' Certificate of Appreciation.

 He has spoken on mediation ethics at Community Mediation Services' Annual Dinner and Awards Ceremony.
-In addition, he has spoken on arbitration and mediaton case law to the ICLE Family Law Institute, the State Bar's ADR Section's Annual Meeting and Conference, the State Bar's Family Law Section's Mid-Winter Conference, and others.
+In addition, he has spoken on arbitration and mediaton case law to the ICLE Family Law Institute, the State Bar's ADR Section's Annual Meeting and ADR Conferences, the State Bar's Family Law Section's Mid-Winter Conference, and others.

 He is a mediator with Michigan Circuit Courts, American Arbitration Association, Community Mediation Services (Alpena, Gaylord, and Grayling), Conflict Resolution Services (Traverse City), and Northern Community Mediation (Charlevoix and Petoskey).